Alp4ga/SQA_Assignment_1/Handbook.md

 The use of Kanban board can be very helpful when it comes to plan the different issues and sort them by relevance and priority.
 But it lacks a real time management module and make the presentation of the data very hard to overview for the manager.
 That's why other complex solutions are available for bigger project.
-If you're project is simple, and doesn't need a long-time support, a simple Kanban board as Trello of the board in GitLab tool is enough.
+If your project is simple, and does not need a long-time support, a simple Kanban board as Trello of the board in GitLab tool is enough.
 On the other hand, if your solution needs a better overview of the multiple tasks and have also a crucial need of support in the long run, more complex tools as Jira should be considered.

 ## Coding standards